 Clinic scheduling is a complicated process and numerous variables must be considered.
 It is the graduate clinician's responsibility to arrange employment so that it does NOT interfere with clinical practicum obligations.
-Any changes in clinical assignments MUST be approved by the Speech-Language Pathology Clinic Director.
+Any changes in clinical assignments MUST be approved by the Distance Learning Coordinator.

 A student who declines a clinical rotation that has been secured for them for any reason may be asked to participate in the process for obtaining a new placement.
 This includes activities such as researching alternative sites and sharing contact information with the placement coordinators and/or contacting sites directly to make requests.
 By choosing to decline a placement, the student understands that the placement coordinators must prioritize contacting sites for other students who do not yet have placements secured for the designated semester.
 Similarly, the student understands that by declining a placement, they risk the possibility of delayed graduation should an alternative site not become scheduled during that same semester.
+Graduate clinicians are assigned to clients by their supervising SLPs in order to meet clinic caseload demands as well as to provide experience necessary for certification.